What career would you choose if you knew you couldn’t fail?

 Individuals who are more confident and patient, have a greater clarity of purpose, are more optimistic, have greater expectations of success at tackling challenges, have a stronger sense of perseverance to overcome obstacles, are better at problem solving, decision making, creative thinking, quality control, critical reasoning, receiving corrective criticism, meeting deadlines, producing results, researching, collaborating, coordinating, cooperating, written and verbal communications, software and technology, getting along with others and getting things done on-time.

 It’s true.
 Think about it.
 Every career field on the planet does one or the other, either reduce or eliminate pain or increase pleasure.
 This is why people pay you.
-These are only the 2-things that motivate human behavior; pleasure and pain.
+These are only the two things that motivate human behavior; pleasure and pain.

 What Pleasure do humans seek?

 Sex, love, recognition, power, reward, food, comfort, freedom, convenience, free time, money, leisure, health, and anything else that keeps them in their Comfort Zone.

 What Pain do humans avoid?